vrobbin/midicontrol/README.md

 > 3. Install dependencies into the virtual environment using *pip install -r requirements.txt*
 > 4. cd into the main folder (the folder with all *.py* files) before running any scripts/functions.

-### Running the prebuild .app file (mac only)
+### Running the prebuild version

-Following the link given below you can download "MIDIator.app" which should run just by downloading and running the executable.

-link*
+Soon, executables will be available for download directly from here for Linux, Windows and Mac platforms.
+These require no installation whatsoever.

 ## Micropython

-For Micropython some scripts are given to get started on the UDP connection and a sample code uses the MPU-6050 to send accelerometer and gyroscope data from the microcontroller.
+For Micropython some scripts are given to get started on the UDP connection and a sample code reads raw data from the MPU-6050 to send accelerometer and gyroscope data from the microcontroller to the UDP socket.

 #### Add custom midi-device: